alfonzso/nanopi-neo-plus-2-install/readme.md

 ```
 shown above, comment static ip and enable dhcp, save it !

-After that, you can ssh with root user, you can watch with iotop when flash process will be finished.<br>
+After that, you can ssh with root user, you can watch with iotop when flash process will be finished.

 Reboot, and remove sd card, ubuntu will boot from EMMC

-I got the instructions from here: https://wiki.friendlyelec.com/wiki/index.php/EFlasher
+I got these instructions from here: https://wiki.friendlyelec.com/wiki/index.php/EFlasher

 You can skip the `Flash with eflasher` section ...